KCErb/hello-ruboto/training/basics/firstapp/building-ui.md

 ```
 Now that it's imported we can use it.
 But hold on just a second, if you don't
 know what a layout is don't stress.
 It's just a container for the other widgets.
-(What's a widget?
-Don't feel dumb, a widget is a general term for things like buttons
+(A widget is a general term for things like buttons edit boxes, text boxes etc.)
-edit boxes, text boxes etc).
 A linear layout will either stack the widgets on top of
 each other (`orientation: vertical`) or it will have them flow side by side (`orientation:
 horizontal`).